Jonathan-Olliveira/Academic-Projects/README.md

-# Academic Projects
+# Academic Projects 👨‍🎓
-Lg EN
+Lg

 This repository contains a collection of my academic projects developed during my educational journey.
 Each project is a demonstration of my learning and skills in different areas, including programming, data analysis, web development, among others.